jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 In this game, it worked for the Jays, as Law didn't give up any runs to the hard-hitting top of the Angels lineup, but Edwin Jackson, who was supposed to be the "main" pitcher for the Jays, gave up seven runs and only got two outs.
 The Blue Jays were Jackson's 14th Major League team, giving him the record for most teams played for, breaking a tie with Octavio Dotel.

-Also of note, Cavan Biggio hit two home runs, driving in three of the Jays' five runs; Randal Grichuk drove in the other two and had a home run of his own.
+Also of note, Cavan Biggio hit two home runs, driving in three of the Jays' five runs; Randal Grichuk drove in the other two with a home run of his own.

 ## Kansas City Royals (5) @ Toronto Blue Jays (7), Saturday, June 29